Soham-003/amazon_product_engine/README.md

-This project is based on scrapping data from sites
+This project is based on scrapping the data from sites Consider only for practice purpose